slatedocs/slate/source/index.md

 }
 ```

 > The response is a JSON encoding of the IdentityMind service result.
 The response includes detailed result codes and transaction unique identifier.
-The keys are fully defined in Appendix A: Result Keys and Codes.
+The keys are fully defined in *Appendix A: Result Keys and Codes*.

 ```code
 EXAMPLE SERVICE RESPONSE DATA